이런글 참 좋습니다~~!! 좋은정보 감사합니다

 Nuts contain magnesium, omega-3 fatty acids, and zinc.

-It seems that these nutrients are good for the heart.
+These nutrients seem to be good for the heart.

-I think I saw that nuts are good at Cash Deal.
+I saw that nuts were good at a cash deal.